ben5962/android_plug_new_audio_format/README.md

 - electrical signal is produced by soundcard
 - representation of soundcard is pcm. soundcard receives pcm stubs by reading some memory shared between soundcard and computer.

-I have to feed the soundcard with pcm.
-Pcm is one channel
-Pcm is caracterised by it's sampling depth and frequency. those data are not carried with pcm format. that's why we need containers, wav for exemple. then, we can build containers with any relevent information, such as the sampling depth and frequency, add some other pcm channel, the name of the track.

-codec opens the container, extracts contents and converts it to pcm.
+I need containers, wav for exemple, because even if I  have to feed the soundcard with pcm, its caracterised (sampling depth and frequency) are not carried with pcm format. furthermore, I can put several pcm channels within a container, or any other content that represents one channel of sound.

+codec has to:
+- open the container
+- extract information about inner content (format, sampling rate, sampling frequency, ...)
+- extract content
+- convert content to pcm

-I need to fill dma buffers at the right speed.
+then we have to feed dma buffer somehow at the right pace.

-this low level process is hidden by os.